Deformations of homotopy theories via algebraic theories: Introduction

 One can view the categories arising in this manner as exactly the categories of models of multisorted finite product theories, and this is useful for understanding various examples.
 For example, if $\calC$ is the category of finitely generated and free abelian groups, then $\calC$ is an algebraic theory, and the category of models of $\calC$ is equivalent to the category of abelian groups; roughly, this is because an abelian group $M$ is determined by its addition map, which may be recovered as the map $\Delta^\ast\colon\Ab(\bbZ,M)\times\Ab(\bbZ,M)\cong\Ab(\bbZ\oplus\bbZ,M)\rightarrow\Ab(\bbZ,M)$ given by restriction along the diagonal $\Delta\colon\bbZ\rightarrow\bbZ\oplus\bbZ$.
-For our purposes, it is more useful to view these categories as those which admit a family of compact projective generators; from this perspective, the category $\Model_\calC$ is best characterized as the free cocompletion of $\calC$ under filtered colimits and geometric realizations \cite[Section 5.5.8]{lurie2017highertopos}.
+For our purposes, it is more useful to view these categories as those which admit a family of compact projective generators; from this perspective, the category $\Model_\calC$ is best characterized as the free cocompletion of $\calC$ under filtered colimits and geometric realizations, see \cite[Section 5.5.8]{lurie2017highertopos}, or \cite{adamekrosickyvitale2011algebraic} for a textbook account of the $1$-categorical case.

 We are interested in certain categories which admit families of projective, but not necessarily compact, generators.
 To incorporate these, we allow our theories to be \textit{infinitary}.
 The classic reference for infinitary theories is Wraith \cite{wraith1969algebraic}, although certain size issues are overlooked there.
 To deal with these, we restrict ourselves to \textit{bounded} theories, i.e.\ those which are generated by $\kappa$-ary operations for some regular cardinal $\kappa$.
 This has the further benefit of making available to us all the tools from the theory of presentable categories.